 To explain what an ELIFR fellow is I could simply refer to it as a “super-postdoc”, a funny term popularized by this commentary on Cell but maybe, not yet so popular in Europe (so that I noticed that using it in a conversation often produces raised eyebrows and a grin or two).
 The general idea with a super-postdoc is that a researcher, immediately after being awarded his PhD, is given the privilege to start his own independent lab leading a small group of 3-4 people.
 For many years super-postdocs have been a US phenomenon, that have lead in many cases to skyrocketing career paths, just to mention three: Andrew Fire, Aviv Regev and Eric Lander come from super-postocs positions.

 In Europe there are few institutions offering a similar opportunity, but these few ones should be given credit for their long-sightedness: the Max Plank Society, Wellcome Trust and the Research Institute for Molecular Pathology (IMP), Vienna.
 Notice that these are either research institutes or foundations and not universities.
-Actually, the fact that this kind of position was offered directly from a university, is on the things that positively struck me when I first saw the ELIFR flyer.
-I think that putting together the required founding and taking the risk of opening such a position is even a bolder move coming when coming from a university, the eye of all the other “big” are on you.
+Actually, the fact that this kind of position was offered directly from a university, something that positively struck me when I first saw the ELIFR flyer.
+I think that putting together the required founding and taking the risk of opening such a position is even a bolder move coming when coming from a university, the eyes of all the other “bigs” are on you.
 I hope that many universities in Europe will follow EPFL pioneering step (the reason why this is desirable is nicely discussed here).

 So coming back to how I got to the interview… Everything started while I was teaching Bioinformatics at KI, between one debugging step and another of some spaghetti R code, I started to chit-chat with a friend, Abdul Kadir Mukarram.
 The quick converstation verged on out future and other things… I learned from him, then, about the opening (he is always super-humanly aware of everything happens in the european academic context!).
 The position sounded like a great opportunity.
 Since that day I took my spare time from work to put together a research project summarizing my vision.
 I took the direction I believe nervous system development research should be going and tried to shape it into a project, in particular considering the latest developments of single cell RNA sequencing technology.
 Some weeks after submission I got contacted by EPFL communicating that I would be interviewed in May and I will have to compete with other 5 candidates for the position.
 It was going to be an exciting experience, to say the least!